Hi-PACE/hipace/docs/source/building/building.rst

  ``HiPACE_OPENPMD``            **ON**/OFF                                openPMD I/O (HDF5, ADIOS2)
 =============================  ========================================  =====================================================

-Hipace++ can be configured in further detail with options from AMReX, which are `documented in the AMReX manual <https://amrex-codes.github.io/amrex/docs_html/BuildingAMReX.html#customization-options>`.
+HiPACE++ can be configured in further detail with options from AMReX, which are `documented in the AMReX manual <https://amrex-codes.github.io/amrex/docs_html/BuildingAMReX.html#customization-options>`.

-**Developers** might be interested in additional options that control dependencies of Hipace++.
+**Developers** might be interested in additional options that control dependencies of HiPACE++.
-By default, the most important dependencies of Hipace++ are automatically downloaded for convenience:
+By default, the most important dependencies of HiPACE++ are automatically downloaded for convenience:

 ===========================  =============================================  ==========================================================
 CMake Option                 Default & Values                               Description